lwjohnst86/nefa-code/doc/manuscript.md

 ultimately did not improve the overall fit of our models in terms of QIC (M6.1 and M8.1 as seen in Supplemental Table S  1) and we therefore did not include them in the main effect analysis.
-Given that TG is a risk factor for diabetes and that NEFA contribute to TG production, TG may act as a mediator between NEFA and the outcomes.
-To determine the role of TG in the association between NEFA and the outcomes, TG was included in the GEE model as a sensitivity analysis.
+Given that TAG is a risk factor for diabetes and that NEFA contribute to TAG production, TAG may act as a mediator between NEFA and the outcomes.
+To determine the role of TAG in the association between NEFA and the outcomes, TAG was included in the GEE model as a sensitivity analysis.
 Lastly for the GEE models, we tested for an interaction with sex or ethnicity by the predictor term for each outcome variable.